NkoneA/JavaScript_programs/Readme.md

 ## How it works

-* This program generates random horoscope messages everytime a user runs the program.
+* This program generates random messages everytime a user runs the program.

 ![Horoscope Wheel](https://cdn.pixabay.com/animation/2023/01/12/18/10/18-10-43-580_512.gif)